TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 (texture from URL [https://extensions.turbowarp.org/dango.png] :: sensing)
 ```
 Creates texture from image at specified URL.
-Will show a prompt if URL isn't approved.
+Will show a prompt if URL is not approved.
 🐢 Texture gets loaded with a delay.

 ---